Sources

 GPO Practice

-- This decision tree applies to all access points for personal names (MARC 100, 600, and 700) in bibliographic records for lower priority resources.
+- This decision tree provides guidance on how to use unauthorized access points and when to establish authorized access points.
+It applies to all access points for personal names (MARC 100, 600, and 700) in bibliographic records for lower priority resources.

 When applying guidance from the decision tree:

-- Utilize potential variant names, as well as keywords from the person’s field of expertise and known corporate body affiliation(s), in searches for an existing access point to represent a person.
+- Utilize potential variant names, as well as keywords from the person’s field of expertise and known corporate body affiliation(s), to search for an existing access point that represents the person.

 - For an example of searching the OCLC bibliographic file, see Name Authorities: General Procedures, Personal Names.